25 Aug Kettlebells Vs. Dumbbells: When To Use Which Tool

 Are they both challenging when performing a Turkish get up?

-Yes, they are, but the preference would be a kettelebell due to the shape and design of the kettebell, which seems to be more comfortable and efficient when performing the get up.
+But, the preference would be a kettelebell due to the shape and design of the kettebell, which seems to be more comfortable and efficient when performing the get up.

 It’s a close call with this one, but I’d give the edge to the kettlebell.